Tips to Prepare for a Colorado Road Trip

 - Look for the many resources online.

-- Trust locals when it comes to “must-see” attractions or places to visit or avoid
+- Trust locals regarding “must-see” attractions or places to visit or avoid.

 - Don’t forget to map your route and locate gas stations, rest stops, hotels, and other essential spots before you hit the road.